6 ways to increase alumni engagement over emails

 Maintain an updated email list

 To be able to engage alumni via emails, it is pivotal to maintain updated email lists.
 Over time, alumni contact information is bound to get outdated.
-For your email campaigns to have higher engagement rates, it is integral that your emails reach the right people, and that’s only possible if you have updated information of your alumni.
+For your email campaigns to have higher alumni engagement rates, it is integral that your emails reach the right people, and that’s only possible if you have updated information about your alumni.

 Whether you’re a small school or a larger university, there are various ways to keep your alumni database up-to-date.
 Tap on the banner below to read more about the complete list of all the database update techniques that are typically employed by schools and their relative benefits.